 At the heart of Kaizen Languages is the idea of learning to speak through conversations.
 These are led by AI-powered tutors, who have come from all walks of life ― there‘s Mizuki who’s a teacher, Takumi who’s a tour guide, and even Shun who is a conservationist.
 With a total of six to choose from (each representing a different difficulty level), it makes for some pretty interesting conversations.

-Culture forms a part of every language, but in Japanese it is particularly ingrained.
+Culture forms a part of every language, but in Japanese, it is particularly ingrained.
 That’s what I found most attractive about learning through conversations.
-With Takumi, I’ve already been to Itsukushima Shrine, famous for its “floating” torii gate, and learnt about Kendo, the Japanese martial art of sword-fighting; with Satoshi, I was able to learn Japanese etiquette for the home, such as going “お帰りなさい” (Okaeri-nasai) when someone comes back from outside, or saying “いただきます” (Itadakimasu) and “ご馳走様でした” (Gochisousama deshita) before having and after finishing a meal ― things that are considered normal in Japanese life but you wouldn’t necessarily have a chance to practise saying otherwise.
+With Takumi, I’ve already been to Itsukushima Shrine, famous for its “floating” torii gate, and learned about Kendo, the Japanese martial art of sword-fighting; with Satoshi, I was able to learn Japanese etiquette for the home, such as going “お帰りなさい” (Okaeri-nasai) when someone comes back from outside or saying “いただきます” (Itadakimasu) and “ご馳走様でした” (Gochisousama deshita) before having and after finishing a meal ― things that are considered normal in Japanese life but you wouldn’t necessarily have a chance to practise saying otherwise.

 Each conversation lesson begins with a prompt from the virtual tutor.
-At the bottom of the page, there are buttons to toggle the translation on or off, and to switch between romaji, hiragana and a mixture of hiragana and kanji ― allowing learners of all levels to go through the conversations at the difficulty level they want.
+At the bottom of the page, there are buttons to toggle the translation on or off, and to switch between romaji, hiragana, and a mixture of hiragana and kanji ― allowing learners of all levels to go through the conversations at the difficulty level they want.
 If stuck, the app also provides a suggestion on how to carry on the conversation.
 You can either type this in or record yourself using the speech recognition button, which will turn your audio into text on the app.
 I found speaking to be the most enjoyable way to do these lessons, as it means that you can actually practise the pronunciation at your own pace.
 The speech recognition function, which is generally infamous for being difficult to use, also actually works quite well.

 Here is an example from Kaizen Languages on a conversation lesson: